timofruehwirth/howto/howto_figma/howto_figma.md

 Contents: introducing Figma as a tool for UI design, exemplified by designing - step by step - a simple UI for a (fictional) digital-edition project

-Aims: readers can use Figma to (collaboratively) plan and design UIs
+Aims: readers can use Figma to (collaboratively) design and prototype UIs
+- readers can sign up to Figma and create teams
+- readers can create mock-ups in Figma
+- readers can prototype interactive functionality in Figma including links and simple dropdown lists

 ## Introduction